Trevor Laughlin: Career

-Laughlin made his first class debut in 1974-75 against South Australia.
+Laughlin made his first class debut in 1974–75 against South Australia.
 He scored a 50 and took five wickets.
 He made 71 in his next game against Western Australia and 52 against Queensland.

-Laughlin was a regular for Victoria for the 1975-76 season.
+Laughlin was a regular for Victoria for the 1975–76 season.
 He made 482 runs at 30 including his debut first class century, 113, and took 9 wickets at 56.

 For the 1976-77 summer, Laughlin made 296 runs at 25 and took 11 wickets at 37.

 In 1977-78 a number of key Australian players signed up for World Series Cricket.
 Laughlin had a very strong domestic season, with 497 runs at an average of 49.7 and 20 wickets at 29.
-These efforts saw him picked to tour the West Indies with the Australian side.
+These efforts saw him picked to tour the West Indies with the Australian team.

 "It's fantastic news and I'm very happy," said Laughlin.

 International cricketer

 Laughlin scored 60 for Australia against Leeward Islands then took five wickets against Barbados.
-He then took 5-137 against Guyana.
+He then took 5–137 against Guyana.
 Laughlin was picked in the third test replacing Jim Higgs.

 Laughlin had a good debut.
-He took 1-34 in the first innings, and made 21 in Australia's first innings, helping the side recover from a week position.
-Laughin went wicketless in Australia's second innings but contributed with the bat, taking Australia from 6-290 to 7-338 (Australia needed 362 to win).
+He took 1–34 in the first innings, and made 21 in Australia's first innings, helping the team recover from a week position.
+Laughin went wicketless in Australia's second innings but contributed with the bat, taking Australia from 6–290 to 7-338 (Australia needed 362 to win).

 Injuries to Wayne Clark and Ian Callen saw Laughlin selected again in the fifth test.
-He scored 35 and took 5-101.
+He scored 35 and took 5–101.

-Laughlin had reasonable form in 1978-79, including 73 against Western Australia.
+Laughlin had reasonable form in 1978–79, including 73 against Western Australia.
 He was picked in the first test against England but did not have a strong game, taking no wickets and being dismissed twice cheaply.

 Laughlin was part of the Victorian team that won the Sheffield Shield that summer.
 He was recalled for the first test against Pakistan.
 "What recent performance of his clinched his resurrection," wrote Bill O'Reilly.
 "I would like to know?"
 He fell injured prior to the game and was replaced by Wayne Clark.
 Laughlin was picked in the second test but was made 12th man.

 Laughlin did play several ODIs that summer.
 His innings of 15 off 11 balls helped Australia to a rare victory over England in the 4th ODI and he took 2 wickets in the 5th ODI.

 Laughlin was selected in the Australian squad for the 1979 World Cup.
-He only played one game, taking 2-38 against England.
+He only played one game, taking 2–38 against England.

 Laughlin played one ODI over the 1979-80 summer and scored 74.
-He was not picked for any other international games although he did win another Sheffield Shield with Victoria in 1979-80.
+He was not picked for any other international games although he did win another Sheffield Shield with Victoria in 1979–80.

 Later career

-Laughlin played one more season of first class cricket, in 1980-81.
+Laughlin played one more season of first class cricket, in 1980–81.